AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

    **Associate Form Template as Document of Record Template** Select this option if you have an XDP file that you want to use as a template for the document of record.
 On selecting this option, all XDP files available in AEM Forms repository are displayed.
 Select the appropriate file.

-   The selected XDP file gets associated with the adaptive form.
+   The selected XDP file gets associated with the Adaptive Form.

    **Generate Document of Record** Select this option to use an XDP file as a base template for defining the styling and appearance for the document of record.
 On selecting this option, all XDP files available in AEM Forms repository are displayed.
 Select the appropriate file.

    >[!NOTE]
    >
-   >Ensure that schema used to create adaptive form and schema (data schema) of XFA Form are same if:
+   >Ensure that schema used to create Adaptive Form and schema (data schema) of XFA Form are same if:
    >
    >
    >
-   >    * Your Adaptive form is schema based
+   >    * Your Adaptive Form is schema based
    >    * You are using **Associate Form Template as the Document of Record Template** option for document of record
    >
    >